Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Introduction

+Low-bit quantization has emerged as an effective approach to compress DNNs and accelerate their inference~\cite{li2021brecq,ding2022towards,qin2023quantsr}.
+By converting model weights and activations from high-precision floating-point formats (such as FP32) to lower-bitwidth integer representations, typically 8-bit, 4-bit, or even fewer, the overall memory footprint and computational cost can be significantly reduced.
+Post-training quantization (PTQ) applies quantization to a pre-trained model without retraining, offering rapid deployment but exhibiting notable performance degradation at ultra-low bitwidths~\cite{xu2025mambaquant,chiang2025quamba}.
+In contrast, quantization-aware training (QAT) incorporates quantization effects during training, allowing the model to adapt to quantization-induced perturbations and thereby achieve higher accuracy under comparable bitwidth constraints~\cite{choi2018pact,esser2019learned,wang2023bitnet}.

+Despite the potential, ultra-low bitwidths quantization of SSMs presents a significant challenge, resulting in severe quantization failures and performance degradation. \textbf{First}, inherent structural outliers occur in SSMs (see Fig.~\ref{fig:outlier}).
+Combined with dynamically varying inputs, they pose a fundamental dilemma for conventional static quantization: expanding the quantization range to include these outliers reduces the resolution in dense-value regions, while narrowing it risks truncating informative outliers.
+This trade-off remains unresolved in a fixed quantization range. \textbf{Second}, commonly used deterministic rounding in low-bit quantization introduces forward parameter homogenization and backward gradient mismatch, leading to the accumulation of discretization errors, which degrade feature representations.
+Such limitations hinder the model’s ability to maintain a balance between precision and computational efficiency.
+The balance is important in image restoration tasks, where both fine-grained textures and sparse, extreme-value activations play a critical role in performance.

-Inspired by the above insight, we first propose a Dynamic-balancing Learnable Scalar (DLS).
-It is achieved by designing a learnable scalar to dynamically adapt the quantization range by capturing activation distribution characteristics.
-We further propose a Range-floating Flexible Allocator (RFA), which is a flexible discretization mechanism with a flexible allocator using adaptive thresholds to round values.
-RFA is proven effective in mitigating parameter homogenization through local gradient preservation, thereby maintaining the feature representation capacity of the SSM block.
+Inspired by the above insights, we propose an accurate, efficient, and flexible \textbf{Q}uantized \textbf{Mamba} for \textbf{I}mage \textbf{R}estoration (\textbf{Q-MambaIR}).
+We first propose a \textit{Dynamic-balancing Learnable Scalar} (DLS), where we design a learnable scalar to dynamically adapt the quantization range by capturing activation distribution characteristics.
+This mechanism enables a dynamic trade-off between preserving fine-grained details and retaining informative outliers.
+We further propose a \textit{Range-floating Flexible Allocator} (RFA), which is a flexible discretization mechanism with a flexible allocator using adaptive thresholds to round the values.
+RFA proves to be effective in mitigating parameter homogenization and error accumulation through the preservation of local gradients, thus maintaining the feature representation capacity of the SSM block.